/* Rambling Owl addition to remove page titles from blogs */

 It looked quite a way off and somehow the guidebooks use of the word ‘distant’ to highlight Bannam’s Wood location made it sound even further.

-Mark at Henley-in-Arden, Warwickshire
+Mark at Henley-in-Arden

 Nevertheless that was our destination and so we began to pick our way carefully along the rough grassy track that followed the switchback of the ridge, plunging sharply up and down, before one last descent to the gates of a church and short hop along Beaudesert Lane to Henley-in-Arden high street.

-Henley is one of those places that I always seem to drive through without ever stopping to visit the place.
+Henley is one of those places that I always seem to drive or walk through without ever stopping to explore.
 This is a shame really as it has an interesting mix of buildings along a high street, which is an official conservation area.
 First appearing in official records during the 12th century (it isn’t registered in the Domesday Book) it seems to have flourished as a centre for various trades during its history, as well as being ‘re-modelled’ by various armies along the way.
 It is one of those towns where half-timbered Jacobean taverns lean against smart Georgian shop-fronts.
 Famous locally for ice-cream production it also had the dubious distinction of playing host to a number of private lunatic asylums in times gone by.

 It was the school-run hour, so the roads were busy with people carriers, and the pavements thronging with pupils exiting the towns schools.
 Once again the Heart Of England Way played an in-and-out game and we soon found ourselves walking out of Henley via its railway station.
 A noisy group of students were playing an impromptu game of cricket on the stations platform as we crossed a wooden bridge over the rails and out onto a wide meadow.
 We hadn’t had a lot of grief from the guidebook for a while but it now demonstrated a fine degree of ambiguity which had us scratching our heads for a while.
-In the end (and as usual) the route forward was pretty obvious, obscured only by the vague ramblings of the guidebooks author.
+In the end (and as usual) the route forward was pretty obvious, obscured only by the vague ramblings of the guidebook.

 We headed towards a huge tree lying on its side at the bottom end of the meadow and then over a small brook via a strange v-shaped bride of concrete and tubular steel, leaving Henley behind us and making out across a series of fields that would take us to Bannam’s wood.
 We picked up an additional walking companion on one of these meadows when a friendly little dog capered up to us and demanded to be fussed.
 We obliged happily enough but then she decided that she was going to accompany us and ran alongside as we made off across a second wide meadow.
 After a while this began to cause us some concern about how the little dog might find her way back home.
 There had been a man mending fences at the top end of a field when the dog had discovered us so we assumed that he was the owner and that she was on familiar territory, but we couldn’t be certain.
 Our new friend completely ignored our requests to ‘Shoo’ ‘Go home’ and ‘Bugger off’ and enthusiastically led the way towards the end of the meadow where a stile was set in a hedge.
 We reached the hedge and clambered through the stile where, to our relief, the cheerful little dog gave up the game and stared at us through the gap in the hedge as we disappeared from view.

-Bannam’s Wood with the memorials and the detours …..
+Bannam’s Wood: Memorials and detours …..

 Now we could clearly make out the fringe of Bannam’s Wood atop its hillside and it grew steadily closer as we threaded our way across farmland, following lines of hedgerows and taking a series of stiles to finally stand at the bottom of the steep grassy field that would lead us into the trees.
 We paused for a drink before tackling the incline and noticed as we did so that the sun had disappeared and low cloud had rolled in, bringing with it a lively breeze that tousled the treetops and sighed through the long grass; a precursor, perhaps, of tomorrows dour weather.
 We plodded steadily up the hill, on legs that were beginning to get a little weary, and slumped gracefully at its summit, looking back along the long walk we had taken, the location of Henley-in-Arden already mere guesswork on the horizon.